mdemuth/hyper-item/README.md

 The value of the `language` property specifies the base language of the linked document/resource.

 #### 3.3.7. `accept`
 The value of the `accept` property may be used by the Hyper-Item client to aid in content negotiation.
-If a value is specified it should be used as the `Accept` header.
-If the property is missing `application/vnd.hyper-item+json` should be used.
+If a value is specified it SHOULD be used as the `Accept` header.
+If the property is missing `application/vnd.hyper-item+json` SHOULD be used.

 #### 3.3.8. `accept-language`
 The value of the `accept-language` property may be used by the Hyper-Item client to aid in content negotiation.
-If a value is specified it should be used as the `Accept-Language` header.
-If the property is missing the current language settings should be used.
+If a value is specified it SHOULD be used as the `Accept-Language` header.
+If the property is missing the current language settings SHOULD be used.

 #### 3.3.9. `render`
 A rendering hint.
-- `link` in case the default rendering should be used (may be omitted)
+- `link` in case the default rendering SHOULD be used (MAY be omitted)
-- `none` in case the link should not be rendered (candidate: `rel: profile`).
+- `none` in case the link SHOULD not be rendered (candidate: `rel: profile`).
-- `transclude` in case the content returned from the URL should be embedded into the current [item](#31-item).
+- `transclude` in case the content returned from the URL SHOULD be embedded into the current [item](#31-item).

 #### 3.3.10. `label`
 A localized label for the link.